Peace & Freedom: SALT’s Commentary for Advent Week Two

 1) This year we’ll be walking together through the Gospel of Luke.
 The journey began last week with a kind of “flash-forward” from Luke 21: on the verge of his descent to the cross, Jesus warns of difficult days ahead, assuring his disciples that God will make everything right in the end.
 This week, we “flash back” to the beginning of Jesus’ ministry, turning to Luke’s account of John the Baptizer appearing in the wilderness — and from here on out we’ll move forward more or less chronologically.
 It’s a little bit like when a film starts with an arresting scene from late in the story, a glimpse of the breathtaking drama to come — and then rewinds to begin at the beginning.

 2) As we enter Luke’s masterpiece, it’s worth remembering what sort of thing a “gospel” is.
-Originally intended to be read aloud, Luke is a kind of story-sermon meant to declare good news — euangelion or “gospel” — in ways that provoke listeners to reflect, repent, believe, and serve the wider world.
+Originally intended to be read aloud, Luke is a kind of story-sermon meant to declare good news — euangelion or “gospel” means “good news” — in ways that provoke listeners to reflect, repent, trust, and serve the wider world.
 It’s a decidedly practical, poetic work of art, layered with multiple levels of meaning and grounded both in Luke’s immediate situation and in the broad, astonishing sweep of salvation.
 In short, a “gospel” is a form of strategic storytelling that aims to change your life.

 3) The second week of Advent traditionally centers on lighting a candle of peace, a light to shine against the shadows of conflict and war.
 Accordingly, this is an excellent week to think, preach, and reflect on war and peacemaking, conflict and reconciliation, hearts full of violence and the lion laying down with the lamb.